Campuses:

 Use of 4xxx courses toward program requirements is permitted under certain conditions with adviser approval.

-is required for students to remain in good standing.
+A minimum GPA of 3.00 is required for students to remain in good standing.

 The master of science degree is offered under Plan A (thesis) and Plan B (non-thesis).
 At least 33 credits are required, including 16 credits from 8xxx courses in computer science, 1 credit of CS 8993 - Seminar, and 6 credits from a specified set of courses outside of computer science (minor or related field).
 Plan A also requires 10 thesis credits; Plan B requires at least 10 credits in additional courses, 5xxx or above.
 Except in very rare instances, these must be computer science courses.
 All courses are chosen in consultation with the student's adviser, subject to approval by the director of graduate studies.
 Normally 4xxx computer science courses may not be included in degree programs for the master of science in computer science.